Knopf

 Editorial Assistant

-Zuleima Ugalde is an editorial assistant at Pantheon and Alfred A. Knopf, supporting the desks of Deb Garrison and Diana Miller.
+Zuleima Ugalde is an editorial assistant at Pantheon, Schocken, and Alfred A. Knopf, supporting the desks of Deb Garrison and Ben Hyman.
 At Knopf, Zuleima has worked alongside authors such as Robin Coste Lewis, Amitava Kumar, Clare Sestanovich, Leila Mottley, Kay Redfield Jamison, Jane Hirshfield, David Remnick, Elliot Ackerman, Richie Hofmann, Michael Dickman, Ramie Targoff, Garth Risk Hallberg, and many others.
 Her favorite reads include literary fiction that is thought-provoking, transportive historical fiction that captures a unique sense of time and place, and narrative and literary nonfiction projects with a spirit of intellectual inquiry, and she is looking to acquire books along the same vein.
 She lives in New York City and enjoys searching for good reading spots throughout the city.